ZARTS: On Zero-order Optimization for Neural Architecture Search: Introduction

 \section{Introduction}

-Despite their success, neural networks are still designed mainly by humans~\citep{simonyan2014very,he2016deep,howard2017mobilenets}.
-It remains open to automatically discover effective and efficient architectures.
+Despite their success, neural networks are still designed mainly by humans~\cite{simonyan2014very,he2016deep,howard2017mobilenets}.
+It remains open to search for efficient architectures automatically.
 The problem of neural architecture search (NAS) has attracted wide attention, which can be modeled as bi-level optimization for network architectures and operation weights.

-One-shot NAS~\citep{bender2018understanding} is a popular search framework that regards neural architectures as directed acyclic graphs (DAG) and constructs a supernet with all possible connections and operations in the search space.
-DARTS~\citep{liu2018darts} further introduces trainable architecture parameters to represent the importance of candidate operations, which are alternately trained by SGD optimizer along with network weights.
-It proposes a first-order approximation to estimate the gradients of architecture parameters, which is biased and may lead to the severe instability issue shown by~\citep{bi2019stabilizing}.
-Other works~\citep{zela2020understanding,chen2020stabilizing} point out that architecture parameters will converge to a sharp local minimum resulting in the instability issue and introduces extra regularization items so that architecture parameters converge to a flat local minimum.
+One-shot NAS~\cite{bender2018understanding} is a popular search framework that regards neural architectures as directed acyclic graphs (DAG) and constructs a supernet with all possible connections and operations in the search space.
+DARTS~\cite{liu2018darts} further introduces trainable architecture parameters to represent the importance of candidate operations, which are alternately trained by SGD optimizer along with network weights.
+It proposes a first-order approximation to estimate the gradients of architecture parameters, which is biased and may lead to the severe instability issue shown by~\cite{bi2019stabilizing}.
+Other works~\cite{zela2020understanding,chen2020stabilizing} point out that architecture parameters will converge to a sharp local minimum resulting in the instability issue, so they introduce extra regularization items making architecture parameters converge to a flat local minimum.

 In this paper, we empirically show that the first-order approximation of optimal network weights sharpens the loss landscape and results in the instability issue of DARTS.
 It also shifts the global minimum, misleading the training of architecture parameters.
 To this end, we discard such approximation and turn to zero-order optimization algorithms, which can run without the requirement that the search loss is differentiable w.r.t. architecture parameters.
 Specifically, we introduce a novel NAS scheme named ZARTS, which outperforms DARTS by a large margin and can discover efficient architectures stably on multiple public benchmarks.
 This paper sheds light on the frontier of NAS by: